OpenNebula/docs/source/administration/sunstone_gui/suns_views.rst

 vCenter View
 ------------

-View designed to present the valid operations agaist a vCenter infrastructure to a cloud administrator.
+View designed to present the valid administration operations agaist a vCenter infrastructure.
+This view should be used if you are using vCenter as only hypervisor platform in your cloud.

 |vcenter_view|

 User View
 ---------

+View designed for advanced users or limited administrators of the cloud.
 In this view users will not be able to manage nor retrieve the hosts and clusters of the cloud.
 They will be able to see Datastores and Virtual Networks in order to use them when creating a new Image or Virtual Machine, but they will not be able to create new ones.
 For more information about this view, please check the ``/etc/one/sunstone-views/user.yaml`` file.

 |user_view|

 VDCAdmin View
 -------------

-This view provides control of all the resources belonging to a Virtual DataCenter (VDC), but with no access to resources outside that VDC, that is, restricted to the physical and virtual resources of the VDC.
+This view provides control of all the virtual resources belonging to a Virtual DataCenter (VDC).
 This view features the ability to create new users within the VDC as well as set and keep track of user quotas.
 For more information on how to configure this scenario see :ref:`this guide <vdc_admin_view>`

 |vdcadmin_dash|

 Cloud View
 ----------

-This is a simplified view mainly intended for user that just require a portal where they can provision new virtual machines easily from pre-defined Templates.
+This is a simplified view mainly intended for user that just require a self-service portal where they can provision new virtual machines easily from pre-defined Templates.
 For more information about this view, please check the ``/etc/one/sunstone-views/cloud.yaml`` file.

 In this scenario the cloud administrator must prepare a set of templates and images and make them available to the cloud users.
 These Templates must be ready to be instantiated, i.e. they define all the mandatory attributes.
 Before using them, users can optinally customize the VM capacity, add new network interfaces and provide values required by the template.
 Thereby, the user doesn't have to know any details of the infrastructure such as networking, storage.
 For more information on how to configure this scenario see :ref:`this guide <cloud_view>`